appsmithorg/appsmith-docs/widget-reference/container.md

 ---
 description: >-
-  Containers are used to group widgets together to form logical higher order widgets.
+  Containers are used to group widgets together to form logical higher-order widgets.
 Containers let you organize your page better and move all the widgets inside them together.
 ---